-Paragraph 6: In relation to the provision of reasons for refusal, 21 Member States have transposed the paragraph.
+Paragraph 6: In relation to the provision of reasons for refusal, 22 Member States have transposed the paragraph.
 LV, PL and UK make no mention of a reasoned decision in the transmitted legislation and no further information on the matter was supplied to the Commission.
 At the same time it should be borne in mind that most if not all Member States require a reasoned decision to be provided as a principle of due process.

 Paragraph 7: In terms of the result of the 90 day deadline being exceeded, only 15 States have indicated that Eurojust shall be informed, in accordance with paragraph 7.
+In terms of IT's transposing legislation, informing Eurojust is a mere possibility rather than an obligation.
 9 Member States (DK, EE, LV, LU, MT, NL, AT, PL, UK) make no mention in legislation of this requirement although DK, EE and NL have stated that in practice they will inform Eurojust and LU and PL do not see any obstacle to informing it.
-At the time of writing, only BE seems to have used this provision in practice (once).
+At the initial time of writing, only BE seems to have used this provision in practice (once).